-At December 31, 2013, cash and marketable securities totaled \$46.2 million and outstanding debt totaled \$12.0 million.
 At December 31, 2012, cash and marketable securities totaled \$61.5 million and outstanding debt totaled \$45.0 million.
+At December 31, 2011, cash and marketable securities totaled \$61.9 million and outstanding debt totaled \$37.0 million.
+The Company's main sources of cash in

-The Company's main sources of cash in 2013 were from operations, the maturities of marketable securities, and proceeds from stock options exercised.
-The Company's main uses of cash in 2013 were for the payment of dividends, common stock repurchases, payments on the revolving line of credit and a payment to the former shareholders of Bogs.
-The Company also paid approximately \$3.2 million for a 50% interest in a building in Montreal, Canada on May 1, 2013 and had \$2.7 million of capital expenditures.
+2012 were from operations, the maturities of marketable securities, and borrowings under the revolving line of credit.
+The Company's main uses of cash in 2012 were for the payment of dividends, common stock repurchases, and the payment of an indemnification holdback to the former shareholders of Bogs.
+The Company also had increased capital expenditures in 2012 due to construction to connect a new building that was acquired in 2011 to the Company's Glendale, Wisconsin distribution center.